Our Current Turtle Patients

 Our Current Turtle Patients ~ Click on an image for the full story.

-Our aim is to rescue, rehabilitate and release all of our turtle patients although, sadly, some do pass away.
+Our aim is to rescue, rehabilitate and release all of our turtle patients as soon as possible although, sadly, some do pass away.
 We have the capacity to accommodate up to 10 patients at a time at our Rescue and Rehabilitation Centres, depending on the size and type of injuries of the turtles.

 Our turtle patients can stay anywhere from a couple of days to several months; the average length of stay is around three months.
 The exception is Heidi who is unreleasable.
-Heidi has been with us for more than three years whilst we try to find him a forever home.
+Heidi was with us for more than four years before we found him a forever home.
 Other long staying patients are those suffering from buoyancy syndrome such as Azura and Penny.
 Azura was with us for two years, eight months and eleven days before she was released!
 Penny stayed with us just short of two years.

 Adopt A Turtle Patient